 By researching a target, phishers can make their attacks more credible..
 If the phisher knows which banks, businesses and online accounts you use, or which lottery games you play, or which health center you attend, or which school your child attends, you are more likely to open a phishing email.
 Most of this information is freely available on the Internet if you know where to look.
 Phishing emails are even harder to ignore when they originate from the hacked account of a friend or colleague.

 Since Ransomware-as-a-Service has been available on the Dark Web, and it has become easier for victims to buy Bitcoin in order to pay ransom demands, there has been a seven-fold increase in phishing emails reported to the Anti-Phishing Working Group (APWG) – a global data exchange, research and public awareness organization with more than 2,000 member institutions.

 Although there are many mechanisms organizations can implement to add extra layers of security to online defenses, the best protection against a phishing attack is effective employee education.
 Unfortunately too many organizations fail to implement a regular Training, Education and Awareness program – relying instead on induction training or annual briefing sessions.

-Anti-Phishing Best Practices for Organizations
+Email Security Best Practices for Employees & Organizations

 Most security professionals concur that anti-phishing best practices for organizations include regular and effective workforce training to identify phishing emails that evade detection by email filters and other detection technology.
 It is also important to have a mitigation strategy in place in order to limit the consequences of a phishing email that avoids identification and is acted on.